camerahacks/rpilocator-rss-feed/README.md

 This is the official <a href="https://rpilocator.com" target="_blank">rpilocator.com</a> and <a href="https://hwlocator.com" target="_blank">hwlocator.com</a> RSS feed reader and push notification scripts.
 It checks the RSS feed every minute and sends a push notification when a product comes in stock.

-Send Pushbullet or Pushover notifications to your device.
+Send Pushbullet, Pushover or Gotify notifications to your device.

 If you appreciate the work I do with rpilocator.com and hwlocatorcom consider buying me a coffee.
 I spend a lot of time looking for Raspberry Pi computers (and other hardware), tweaking the sites, and communicating with different sellers so you don't have to spend your time doing it.